Unable to Locate Complete Label

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

-This is clearly the profile of a kibble containing absolutely no meat.
+This is clearly the profile of a wet product containing absolutely no meat.

 Evolution Diet is a plant-based canned product using a notable amount of peas as its main source of protein, thus earning the brand 2 stars.

 Those looking for a dry vegan product from the same company may wish to visit our review of Evolution Diet dry dog food.